 Kristen is assistant director of admissions for the Division of Behavioral and Organizational Sciences (DBOS) in Claremont Graduate University's School of Social Science, Policy, & Evaluation.
 She develops and supports diversity recruiting efforts through presentations, career fairs, conferences, and other platforms.
 She also records and analyzes admissions data and marketing initiatives and supports prospective students wherever she is needed.

-Sherry has a dual appointment in DBOS, serving as the Administrative Assistant for Professor Csikszentmihalyi and the Quality of Life Research Center each morning.
-In the afternoons, she assists Linda Pillow and the DBOS office staff with student and faculty requests in addition to performing general office duties.
+Sherry has a dual appointment in DBOS, serving as the Administrative Assistant for Professor Csikszentmihalyi and the Quality of Life Research Center (QLRC) each morning.
+In the afternoons, she assists Dean Stewart Donaldson at the Claremont Evaluation Center (CEC).
+Please contact Sherry at 909-607-7874 at the QRLC between 8:30 a.m. and 12:00 p.m., and at 909-607-2475 at the CEC between 1:00 and 5:00 p.m.

-Jessica serves as the Administrative Assistant in CEC and DBOS.
-In the mornings, she assists the Dean and Marcella Camberos.
-In the afternoons, she assists Linda Pillow and the DBOS office staff with student and faculty requests in addition to performing general office duties.
+Jessica serves as Administrative Assistant in the Claremont Evaluation Center and in the DBOS office.
+In the mornings, she assists Dean Stewart Donaldson and Director of External Affairs Marcella Camberos.
+In the afternoons, she assists DBOS Division Manager Linda Pillow.

 Lauren Copeland, Assistant to the Budget Coordinator, DBOS